 What Is Stay-at-Home-Mom Depression?

-Stay-at-home-mom depression can show up due to ongoing parenting and household duties, isolation, and lack of support.
-Moms, particularly stay-at-home moms, tend to carry the family’s mental load.
-They often feel unseen and misunderstood because of the perception that they don’t work or just get to play with the kids all day.
+Stay-at-home moms also tend to carry the family’s mental load.
+They can feel unseen and misunderstood because of the perception that they don’t work or just get to play with the kids all day.
 Realistically, staying at home can be emotionally, mentally, and physically exhausting.
 It’s a full-time job without financial benefits.

 Stay-at-Home-Mom Depression Symptoms